saktiworkstation/V-LR-portofolio/README.md

    - Status: Completed
    Explore skill set and expertise.

+7. **Rating:**
+   - Status: Completed
+   This website's testimonials from users.

+8. **User Role Manage:**
+   - Status: On Going
+   Managing user data and roles on users.

 ### About Me:

 I am passionate about leveraging technology to create meaningful experiences and solve complex problems.
 Through this portfolio, I aim to share my journey, skills, and projects with the world.
 Stay tuned for updates as I continue to refine and expand this platform.